suzzet31/Frubbiee/README.md

 * create echo : web requirement.txt
 * External API

-A step by step series of examples that tell you how to get a development env running
-*
 ### create app.py using python flask framework and Materialize
-T

 Flask allows us to build web apps to use it we need to installl python flask in the ide terminal. that will enable us to create a flask app that is used to create this website
 By creating a base template and using {% extends 'base.html' %} in a child template and closing {% endblock %} after that.
 To refrence the pages in our files that are within our own repository, we must use the url_for() function. url_for('static', filename=, and then just the link that's already provided.

-Say what the step will be
 ## CRUD (create/read/upadate and delete)

 Create a base template we need to install diffrent python functionalities to create a CRUD working platform referencing the base templates using the terminal point.